mahksy/go/README.md

-Tis but a test of go i think!
+# Tis but a test of go i think!

+We'll see what goes here!